Hypercalcemia

 What are the causes of Hypercalcemia?

-Parathyroid hormone (PTH) and Vitamin D help manage calcium balance in the body.
+Parathyroid hormone (PTH) and Vitamin D help regulate the calcium balance in the body.

 • PTH is made by the parathyroid glands.
 These are four small glands located in the neck behind the thyroid gland.